UEFA Euro 2024 qualifying: Format

-The format is similar to the UEFA Euro 2020 qualifying competition: the group stage will decide 20 of the 23 teams that will advance to the final tournament to join hosts Germany.
+The format was similar to the UEFA Euro 2020 qualifying competition: the group stage decided 20 of the 23 teams that would advance to the final tournament to join host Germany.
 The 53 UEFA member associations were divided into ten groups, with seven groups containing five teams and three containing six teams.
 The draw for the qualifying group stage took place on 9 October 2022, after conclusion of the league phase of the 2022–23 UEFA Nations League.
-The four UEFA Nations League Finals participants were drawn into groups of five teams (so they are able to compete in the Nations League Finals in June 2023).
-The qualifying group stage will be played in a home-and-away, round-robin format on double matchdays in March, June, September, October and November 2023.
-The winners and runners-up from the ten groups will qualify directly to the final tournament.
+The four UEFA Nations League Finals participants were drawn into groups of five teams (so they were able to compete in the Nations League Finals in June 2023).
+The qualifying group stage was played in a home-and-away, round-robin format on double matchdays in March, June, September, October, and November 2023.
+The winners and runners-up from the ten groups qualified directly to the final tournament.

-Following the qualifying group stage, the remaining three teams will be decided through the play-offs, to be held in March 2024.
-Twelve teams will be selected based on their performance in the 2022–23 UEFA Nations League.
-These teams will be divided into three paths, each containing four teams, with one team from each path qualifying for the final tournament.
-The group winners of Nations Leagues A, B and C will automatically qualify for the play-off path of their league unless they have qualified for the final tournament via the qualifying group stage.
-If a group winner has already qualified through the qualifying group stage, they will be replaced by the next best-ranked team in the same league.
-However, if there are not enough non-qualified teams in the same league, then the spot will go first to the best-ranked group winner of League D, unless that team has already qualified for the final tournament.
-The remaining slots are then allocated to next best team in the Nations League overall ranking.
-However, group winners of Leagues B and C cannot face teams from a higher league.
+Following the qualifying group stage, the remaining three teams were decided through the play-offs, held in March 2024.
+Twelve teams were selected based entirely on their performance in the 2022–23 UEFA Nations League.
+These teams were divided into three paths, each containing four teams, with one team from each path qualifying for the final tournament.
+The group winners of Nations Leagues A, B, and C automatically qualified for the play-off path of their league, unless they qualified for the final tournament via the qualifying group stage.
+If a group winner had already qualified through the qualifying group stage, they would be replaced by the next best-ranked team in the same league.
+However, if there were not enough non-qualified teams in the same league, then the spot would go first to the best-ranked group winner of League D, unless that team had already qualified for the final tournament.
+The remaining slots were then allocated to the next best team in the Nations League overall ranking.
+However, group winners of Leagues B and C could not face teams from a higher league.

-The three play-off paths will each feature two single-leg semi-finals, and one single-leg final.
-In the semi-finals, the best-ranked team will host the fourth-ranked team, and the second-ranked team will host the third-ranked team.
-The host of the final will be drawn between the winners of the semi-final pairings.
-The three play-off path winners will join the twenty teams that already qualified for the final tournament through the group stage.
+The three play-off paths each featured two single-leg semi-finals, and one single-leg final.
+In the semi-finals, the best-ranked team hosted the lowest-ranked team, and the second-ranked team hosted the third-ranked team.
+The host of the final was drawn between the winners of the semi-final pairings.
+The three play-off path winners joined the twenty teams that already qualified for the final tournament through the group stage.

 Tiebreakers for group ranking

-If two or more teams are equal on points on completion of the group matches, the following tie-breaking criteria are applied:
+If two or more teams were equal on points on completion of the group matches, the following tie-breaking criteria were applied: